-Advance Publicity for Lost and Found in Johannesburg
+Endorsements for Lost and Found in Johannesburg

 "What is a city?
 What is a self?
 How, when a city is also 'home', are physical place and abstract identity interwoven?
 Mark Gevisser's extraordinary memoir asks profound questions -- about race, sexuality, faith and politics -- while examining both his own history and that of his beloved Johannesburg.
 The resultis unlike any other book I know.
 It is illuminating, unsettling, engrossing, often funny, and, in a word, brilliant."

 Claire Messud, author of The Woman Upstairs and The Emperor's Children

 "Outstanding.
 A genuinely strange, marvelous, and complex account of a self and a city.
 Does for Johannesburg what Pamuk did for Istanbul.
 Gevisser is as intimate and sophisticated a guide as one would wish for to this great, troubled metropolis."

 Mark's last book, A Legacy of Liberation: Thabo Mbeki and the Future of the South African Dream was published by Palgrave Macmillan in the UK, and by Jonathan Ball in South Africa under the title, Thabo Mbeki: The Dream Deferred.
 It was the winner of the Sunday Times 2008 Alan Paton Prize and was lauded by the Times Literary Supplement as "probably the finest piece of non-fiction to come out of South Africa since the end of apartheid".
 Read